Beware of Loan Repayment Scams

 Important Information:

-- The DOE makes the decision regarding a parent's creditworthiness for the PLUS Loan.
+- The Department of Education makes the decision regarding a parent's creditworthiness for the PLUS Loan.

 - Students whose parent has been denied a Federal Direct PLUS Loan based on credit may qualify for additional Federal Direct Unsubsidized Loans.
-To request the additional Federal Direct Unsubsidized Loan funds, complete the Loan Form.
+To request the additional Federal Direct Unsubsidized Loan funds, based on the denial of a PLUS Loan, the student can complete the Loan Form.

 - Parents denied based on credit may choose to get an Endorser (co-signer) or appeal the credit decision.
-To begin the endorser or appeal process, call 517-483-1200, select option 1, and ask for a loan specialist.
-The parent who applied must login to the Direct PLUS Loan Application
+To begin the endorser or appeal process, the parent who applied must login to the Direct PLUS Loan Application and complete the process through Federal Student Aid.

-- Students must be actively enrolled at least half-time enrollment, six (6) financial aid eligible credits, during the semester the student receives the loan.
-This includes being enrolled in six (6) credits during summer semester even though the College's definition for half-time is only three (3) credits.
+- Students must be actively enrolled at least half-time, six (6) financial aid eligible credits, during the semester the student receives the loan.
+This includes being enrolled at least half-time to receive a PLUS Loan during summer semester.

-- LCC has an agreement with Educational Credit Management Corporation (ECMC) to provide repayment resources and education/career planning tools.
-ECMC can help with options available to borrowers who are having trouble paying.
+- LCC has an agreement with Student Connections to provide repayment resources and education/career planning tools.
+Student Connections can help with options available to borrowers who are having trouble making loan payments.

 - If your parent borrows a Federal Direct PLUS Loan, the loan information will be submitted to the National Student Loan Data System (NSLDS) through the Department of Education, and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.